green-fox-academy/twlghtzn-p2p/README.md

 #### Production environment

-* Host: Heroku
+* Host: Heroku or Azure
-* Database: Postgre database on Heroku
+* Database: Postgre database on Heroku or SQL Server on Azure

 e.g: